Wonderful service from start to finish.

 How long does it take to release equity?

 Depending on the equity release plan you choose, it usually takes between 6 to 8 weeks to release equity in your home, assuming there are no complications along the way.
-With this route of raising funds becoming more popular, Zoe Fellows, Equity Release and Associate Solicitor in our Conveyancing team, explains the various stages to equity release and the timescales involved.
+With this route of raising funds becoming more popular, Kiri Saunders-Brown, Equity Release and Associate Solicitor in our Conveyancing team, explains the various stages to equity release and the timescales involved.

 What are the different equity release schemes available?